Remember the halcyon days of the floppy disk?

 Since our platform is powered by Google Maps (proven by CNBC to be more accurate than Apple Maps) you can rest assured knowing that the route directions you receive will always be the fastest route possible.

-The image above shows what your route looks like on the map.
+The video above goes through the steps of creating a route and shows what your route looks like on the map.
 The image below is an example of what the route would look like on a stop-by-stop basis.

 In this image, you’ll also see that we tell you how many miles you will travel on your route and how long this will route takes.
 From here, you can click “Directions” and open up Google Maps to get the directions for each stop.

 This feature is also available on our app on iPhone, iPad or Android devices.
 Changing the order of a route is also very simple.
 Simply drag and drop each stop and rearrange it in the order you want it to be in.

 From this route page, you can also go in and add/review notes for each customer.
 Which leads us to our next topic…

 One of the amazing advantages of MapPoint was that it allowed you to pull up notes for each customer visit.

 In this way, you’d know exactly what the conversation was about last time you saw your customer, making it easier to tailor the conversation.
 With Map My Customers, you can do the exact same thing.

 We offer standard fields like name, address, lead status and groups (categories).
 Below those fields, you’ll also see we offer one “big notes” textbox in order to log your notes after each meeting.

 Additionally, we offer the ability to create up to 30 custom fields to allow you to track all of the information you may need for each customer.